emergentpropertiesblog/emergentpropertiesblog.github.io/about.md

 ---

 <div class="intro">
-We are a group of six friends who are using this blog to share our love for thinking broadly about problems and questions in science and medicine.
-We wrote the below bios for each other!
+We are a group of six friends who are using this blog to share our love for thinking broadly about problems in science and medicine.
+See our bios below (we wrote them for each other), and please email us at <a href="mailto:emergentpropertiesblog@gmail.com">emergentpropertiesblog@gmail.com</a> with any comments, questions, or thoughts!
 </div>

 <div class="author-container">